Colorado law recognizes voluntary and involuntary intoxication as a legal defense to criminal charges.

 Example: John is at a party, but is drinking responsibly, choosing to have only one beer and wait three hours before driving home.
 However, Lacy thinks it would be funny to drop some LSD (a hallucinogenic drug) into his beer without John’s knowledge.
 John drives home high, drives recklessly, and kills a couple out for a midnight stroll walking on the sidewalk.
 John is charged with Vehicular Homicide.
 He can argue that the reason for his driving was the intoxication, which was not his fault and occurred without his knowledge.
 If proven and believed, he would be not guilty of the crime.

-Voluntary intoxication refers to the situation where an individual willingly introduces into his or her body substances he or she knows, or ought to know, will cause intoxication; and it is self-induced.3
+Voluntary intoxication refers to the situation where an individual willingly introduces into their body substances they know, or ought to know, will cause intoxication; and it is self-induced.3

-The individual must choose to put the substance in his or her body as a result of free will, not by:
+The individual must choose to put the substance in their body as a result of free will, not by:

 - trick